liammurray/aws-url-shortener/README.md

 See [CDK README](./infra/README.md) for CI setup.

 The following will build and deploy manually.
+It uses SAM by default.
+See Makefile.

 ```bash
 make deploy